Habeebraji/HR-Analytic/README.md

 - A large number of employees come from the state of Ohio.
 - The net change in employees has increased over the years.
 - The average tenure for each department is about 10 years with Engineering, sales and services having the highest, legal having the lowest.

+#### Recommendation:
+Based on the insight gleaned from this analysis, here are some recommendations to improve workflow and enhance productivity:
+Remote Work Optimization: Review and optimize remote work policies to accommodate the preferences of employees, as a large number currently work at headquarters.
+This may involve investing in remote collaboration tools, ensuring equitable access to resources, and providing support for remote employees to enhance productivity and engagement.
+Employee Retention Strategies: Given the average length of employment for terminated employees is around 10 years, focus on implementing effective retention strategies to reduce turnover rates.
+This could include offering competitive compensation and benefits, career advancement opportunities, and fostering a positive work environment.
+Departmental Turnover Analysis: Identify the root causes of high turnover rates in the Auditing and Legal departments and develop targeted retention strategies.
+Conduct exit interviews, address any underlying issues, and provide additional support and resources to improve retention rates.
+Geographic Diversification in Recruitment: Diversify recruitment efforts beyond Ohio to tap into a wider talent pool.
+Explore recruitment strategies such as online job boards, industry events, and partnerships with educational institutions to attract talent from diverse backgrounds and locations.
+Talent Development Initiatives: Invest in talent development programs to nurture and retain employees.
+Offer opportunities for skill development, mentorship, and career advancement, especially in departments like Engineering, Sales, and Services where average tenure is high.

 #### Limitation
 - Some entries with negative ages were omitted during the query process, totaling 967 records.
 Only ages of 18 years and older were considered.